Who can apply for a Higher Doctorate?

 Review and appeal: Note

-Candidates should note that there is no procedure in University regulations for appeal or review of decisions in respect of applications for higher Doctors degrees; the decisions of the Board of Graduate Studies and of the Degree Committees concerned are final.
+Candidates should note that there is no procedure in University regulations for appeal or review of decisions in respect of applications for Higher Doctorates; the decisions of the Postgraduate Committee and of the Degree Committees concerned are final.